Solution of the optimal assignment problem by diagonal scaling algorithms: Deformed Sinkhorn iteration

 This general bound is applicable only for positive matrices and it can be coarse in practice.
-Recently, Knight~\cite{knight} provided a local rate of convergence.
+We shall use this contraction rate to prove the convergence of our \textit{deformed Sinkhorn iteration} in Section~\ref{sec:deformed_conv}.

+It is proved by~\cite{soules} that the rate of convergence of Sinkhorn algorithm is always linear when the input matrix, $A$, has total support.
+He defines, $\bfX^{k+1}=f(\bfX^k)$ where, $X^0=A$ and $f$ is an operator which divides each row by its sum and then divides each column by its sum.
+He also defines a scalar,

+for a given norm $\|.\|$, where $X^*$ denotes the final bistochastic matrix.
+Since the value of $\xi$ is norm dependent, he called the convergence rate to be linear if for some norm, $0<\xi<1$, which he proved for Sinkhorn iteration.
+More recently,~\cite{knight} provided a local rate of convergence.
 Due to his work, for classical Sinkhorn iteration the local rate of convergence of a fully indecomposable matrix, is bounded by $\sigma_2^2$ where $\sigma_2$ is the second singular value of the bistochastic matrix to which the iteration converges.
 Hence, the following result allows us to estimate the local convergence rate of Sinkhorn iteration, as $p\to\infty$.

 \begin{proposition} Assume that there is only one optimal permutation.
 Then, there is a constant $c>0$ such that

 Assume now that the matrix $X(\infty)$ is fully indecomposable (which implies that there are several optimal permutations).
 Then,